alishakiba/publy/README.md

 ## Features

- * Understands most BibTeX files
+ * Understands all valid BibTeX files
  * Automatically translates LaTeX-encoded special characters to Unicode
  * Renders mathematics with [MathJax](http://www.mathjax.org/)
  * Abstracts and BibTeX citation information can be displayed for each paper